 The answer was emphatic as Liverpool dismantled Spurs with a dominant 3-0 victory in north London.

-Suarez’s departure has given others an opportunity to step up and while all eyes were on Balotelli before kick-off here, it was Raheem Sterling who stole the show once it got underway.
+Suarez’s departure has given others an opportunity to step up.
+While all eyes were on Balotelli before kickoff here, it was Raheem Sterling who stole the show once it got underway.